telemachus/descartes-meditations/README.md

 # Commentary on Descartes' *Meditationes de prima philosophia*

-## WARNING

-I'm just starting work on this (December 2015).
-At the moment, nearly all of it is either TODO or proof-of-concept only.
-But watch this space.
-By January of 2017, there should be something more substantial here.
-(In fact, I'll be putting in the bulk of the work over summer of 2016, but the class begins in January of 2017.)

 ## What is this?

 This repository will store LaTeX text and commentary on Descartes' *Meditationes de prima philosophia*.
 At the moment, there's not much here, but there will be.
 Watch this space.